Bayesian Spillover Graphs for Dynamic Networks: BSG for Quantifying Indirect Spillovers

 We showcase how BSG models temporal spillovers that materialize after multiple periods.
-Consider a 5-dimensional VAR(1) time series represented by the a directed graph of temporal interactions ($\phi_{1}$) in Figure \ref{fig:dag_true}.
+Consider a 5-dimensional VAR(1) time series represented by the directed graph of temporal interactions ($\phi_{1}$) in Figure \ref{fig:dag_true}, with true parameters:

 Eigen-decomposition of $\phi_{1}$ indicates that all eigenvalues have magnitude $\leq 1$ and this network is stationary with standard independent error terms.
 Nodes 3 and 1 are analogous to source nodes with high out-degree centrality, and 5 and 3 to sink nodes with high in-degree centrality \citep{borgatti2005centrality, bollobas2012graph, goldberg1989network}.
-Node 5 will experience spillover effects from Node 3 via Node 4 after multiple time periods, but this relationship is omitted in a simple NGC.
+Node 5 will experience spillovers from Node 3 via Node 4 after multiple time periods, but this relationship is omitted in a simple NGC.
 This limitation is suitably addressed with a BSG with $h>1$; see Figure \ref{fig:dag_evolution} where indirect spillover (red arrow from 3 to 5) becomes stronger as $h$ increases.

 In Figure \ref{fig:spill_to5}, we plot average BSG directed edge weights ($h$-step ahead normalized spillover) from Nodes 1-4 into Node 5.
 The indirect spillover effect through intermediary Node 4 manifests after 2-steps ahead forecast and significantly amplifies as the forecast horizon increases (turquoise line) before flattening after $h=17$.
 We can directly interpret this edge: the posterior mean for $s_{20}^{3 \rightarrow 5}$ is 80.1\% with 95\% HPDI of (71.9\%, 87.7\%), which predicts that after 20 periods, roughly 80.1\% of forecast variability for node 5 can be attributed to changes in node 3.
 In contrast, the edge from Node 4 to Node 5 rapidly declines past $h=4$.
 With prior methods of only estimating static NGC, we would not be able to observe nor quantify these spillover effects that evolve over longer forecast horizons.